zchyde/brooklinebooksmith.com/_drafts/alex-is-reading---lulu.md

 GOOD NEWS: LULU IS PERFECT.

 At this point I started picking up the next Lulu book every time I stopped by the library.
 Lulu (who starts with a sizable personal zoo in book one) goes on to meet a wet hedgehog, a bagged cat, a disreputable dog at the seaside, a neighborly rabbit and its apathetic young owner, and a rooftop hamster.
+Her stories rollick along with great humor, and Lulu's unshakably responsible attitude towards the creatures under her care is impressive, but never a drag.
+Fellow animal lovers will find a kindred spirit.